-Powditch has been a frequent finalist in the Moran, Archibald, Wynne and Sulman Prizes, with recent achievements including his portrait of singer Nick Cave a finalist in the 2014 Archibald Prize and his portrait of fellow artist Ben Quilty a finalist in the 2013 Moran National Portrait Prize.
-The artist is also is a past winner of the Mosman Art Prize and the Blake Prize for Religious Art, and his work is held in notable public collections including Artbank, Mosman Art Gallery, Tweed River Art Gallery and Ballarat Regional Art Gallery.
+James Powditch has been a frequent finalist in the Moran, Archibald, Wynne and Sulman Prizes, with his self-portrait selected as a finalist in the 2018 Archibald Prize and his portrait of fellow artist Ben Quilty a finalist in the 2013 Moran National Portrait Prize.
+The artist is also a past winner of the Mosman Art Prize and the Blake Prize for Religious Art.
+His work is held in notable public collections including Artbank, Mosman Art Gallery, Tweed River Art Gallery and Ballarat Regional Art Gallery.

 If you would like to be added to this artist's mailing list, please email us here.